ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 # MIOpen Fusion API
 ## Introduction
 With the increase in the depth of deep learning networks and a requirement for faster kernels it is imperative that more ways be sought to improve the performance of GPU hardware.
-One mechansim to achieve higher efficiency is to _fuse_ separate kernels into a single kernel to reduce off-chip memory access and avoid kernel launch overhead.
+One mechanism to achieve higher efficiency is to _fuse_ separate kernels into a single kernel to reduce off-chip memory access and avoid kernel launch overhead.
 This document outlines the proposed addition of a Fusion API to the MIOpen library.
-The fusion API would allow a user to specify operators that she wants to fuse in a single kernel, compile it and then launch the kernel.
+The fusion API would allow users to specify operators that he/she wants to fuse in a single kernel, compile it and then launch the kernel.
 While not all combinations might be supported by the library, the API is flexible enough to allow the specification of many operations in any order from a finite set of supported operators.
-All combinations of all the operators might not be supported, therefore the API provides a mechanism to report combinations that are not supported.
+All combinations of operators might not be supported, therefore the API provides a mechanism to report combinations that are not supported.

 Let us assume that a user wishes to fuse a convolution and activation operation together, the following list outlines the steps required